Ingeborg (?)1

 She was born in 1924.1 Florence married Willard W Hartwig.2

-Florence Verch was buried at Zion Lutheran Cemetery, Augsburg, Grattan Twp., Renfrew County, Ontario, Canada.1
+Florence Verch was buried at Zion Augsburg / Zion Lutheran Old Cemetery, Augsburg, Grattan Twp., Renfrew County, Ontario Canada.1

 Florence Verch died in 2002.1